Spread betting is a high risk activity and you may lose more than your initial deposit. Make sure you understand the risks before opening an account.

 Financial spread betting companies usually offer a range of different accounts tailored to different types of investor.
 Some may impose minimum initial deposits, but mitigate this through narrower spread prices or bonuses.

-Financial spread betting offers are often available on certain accounts to tempt you to invest with them rather than a rival; companies can offer to match your initial deposit, or a percentage thereof, giving you more ability to invest.
+You find that financial spread betting companies offer are deals which are available on certain accounts to tempt you to invest with them rather than a rival; companies can offer to match your initial deposit, or a percentage thereof, giving you more ability to invest.

-The best financial spread betting company for you will depend on the size of the initial sum you are able to invest, the incentives offered by a company based on this figure, and the actual spreads they offer.
+To find the best financial spread betting company for you, you will need to consider the size of the initial sum you're able to invest, the incentives offered by a company based on this figure, and the actual spreads they offer.

 In general, narrower or smaller spreads (fewer pips) are more attractive to investors as share values don't need to change as much before you can sell - or buy back - shares at a profit.